Apros7/GrammatikTAK/GrammatiktakBackend/README.md

 * Did you remember to move_index_based_on_br()?
 * Did you remember to update concat_errors()?

-If this does not fix it, I honestly doesn't know.
+If this does not fix it, I honestly don't know.
 If you find a commen error, please add it above.
 Good luck :wink:, tihi.